In this post, I have presented the project structured using Event Sourcing and CQRS patterns, written in TypeScript.

 Even though I’m projecting only index keys, it will always use a single partition and therefore require a large throughput (high cost).
 Also, I’m depending on accurately storing

-timestamp values which have its own problems.
+timestamp values which have its own problems (like sync issues between different services).

 A second option is to manually store